ahadb/modern-javascript/object-patterns/README.md

 }( window.omlette = window.omlette || {}, jQuery ));
 ```

-// c. we can now add new functionality to the omlette
+3.3 we can now add new functionality to the omlette
 ```javascript
 (function( omlette, $, undefined ) {
   // private Property